ChickenProp/chickenprop.github.com/drafts/improving-goimports.md

 var _ = unused.Item
 ```

-Neither affects the semantics of the program.
+Neither affects the semantics of the program[^semantics].
 If one is worth complaining about, so is the other.
 But the devs are sending mixed signals.
 It seems the first is worth complaining about, because the compiler complains.
 But it seems the second is not, because the devs recommend it.
 This should be a sign that something about this whole situation is unsatisfactory.

 There is another solution, in the form of a tool called [`goimports`](https://godoc.org/golang.org/x/tools/cmd/goimports).
 The idea is that you don't write imports at all.
 If you have a symbol that isn't imported, it searches your filesystem for an appropriate package and adds an import line.
 If you have an unused import, it deletes it.

 But [word on the street](https://news.ycombinator.com/item?id=12208242) is that some names are ambiguous, supplied by multiple packages, and `goimports` has no way to choose which one you mean.
 So if you comment out a line, and then uncomment it, `goimports` might add back a different import than the one you originally used.
 This, too, seems not entirely satisfactory.

+---

 I propose a new solution, which could be implemented as two new modes for `goimports` to run in or as one or two completely new tools.